StealthChesnut/HA-FoxESS-Modbus/README.md

 ---

+Please note: as of April 2023, @nathanmarlor has mirrored and extended functionality, including easier setup in this alternative https://github.com/nathanmarlor/foxess_modbus - you should likely use that instead!
+This integration is being kept open in case the information here is useful.

 Connecting to your inverter can be acheived in two ways:
 * Using the inverters LAN port connected to your router/switch (no additional hardware required)
 * 22/12/22 - Manager version 1.56 appears to break the LAN connectivity option!